Genusbiz/docs/users/analyze-report-and-discover/analysis/office-add-ins/content-add-in-guide-(-powerpoint,-excel-).md

 [UserGuide16]: ./media/UserGuide16.png "Click Save as image"

-**In order to use the Genus Content Add-in for excel or Powerpoint you must first ensure that your office admin within your company has installed the add-in and made it available to you.
-Also note that if you need to send a powerpoint or excel containing this add-in the receipient must also have access to the add-in OR see [Save As Image](#save-as-image)**
+**In order to use the Genus content add-in for Excel or PowerPoint you must first ensure that your office admin within your company has installed the add-in and made it available to you.
+Also note that if you need to send a PowerPoint or Excel containing this add-in the receipient must also have access to the add-in OR see [Save As Image](#save-as-image)**

-## Powerpoint Usage
+## PowerPoint usage

 1. First click Insert>My Add-ins